metosin/porsas/README.md

 ## Usage

-`porsas` provides tools for precompiling the functions to convert `ResultSet` into `EDN` values.
+`porsas` provides tools for precompiling the functions to convert `ResultSet` into Clojure values.
 This enables basically Java-fast JDBC queries while using idiomatic Clojure.

 ```clj
 (defprotocol DataMapper